Sum of Squares Submodularity: Applications

-We present the results of our simulation in Figure \ref{fig:regression}.
-We plot there the generalization error (i.e., the average test root mean squared error or RMSE) for each method, averaged over five randomly generated problem instances, as a function of the noise level $\sigma$.
-We remark that the $t$-sos-submodular approach for degree $k=3$ and $k=4$ leads to significantly lower generalization error than other methods overall, with $k=4$ providing the best fit.
-Within the $k=4$ setting, varying $t$ does not lead to large differences in terms of performance (in fact, increasing $t$ leads to a slight deterioration in performance) suggesting that small $t$ already captures most of the data's structure.
-For polynomial regression, the $k=3$ degree regressor provides the best fit to the data, with the $k=2$ regressor not being expressive enough and the $k=4$ regressor overfitting.
-As expected the polynomial regressor in \citep{stobbe2012learning}, corresponding to the ``necessary-submod'' lines in the plot, coincides with our approach for $k=3$ but has similar performance to polynomial regression for $k=4$.
-Put together, these results emphasize the value of adding submodularity constraints to the regressor, particularly in noisy settings, and the value of $t$-sos submodularity for polynomial regressors of degree $4$ or larger.
-Finally, we observe that the performance of FlexSubNet does not deteriorate as noise is added to the data, which shows once again the value of enforcing a submodular structure.
-Its performance on this instance however is quite poor.
-It fairs better on some other functional forms of the data (see Appendix \ref{appendix:t.sos.regression}) but, overall, it performs inconsistently and is always dominated by the $t$-sos submodular approach.
-This is particularly interesting as FlexSubNet leverages additional structural properties of $F$ for fitting (e.g., monotonicity), unlike the $t$-sos submodular approach.
+\minorrevision{We present the results of our simulation in Figure \ref{fig:regression}.
+We plot there the test error (i.e., the average test root mean squared error or RMSE) for each method, averaged over five randomly generated problem instances, as a function of the noise level $\sigma$.
+We remark that the $t$-sos-submodular approach for degree $k=3$ and $k=4$ leads to significantly lower test error than other methods overall, with $k=4$ providing the best fit.
+Within the $k=4$ setting, varying $t$ does not lead to large performance differences for the $t$-sos-submodular approach (in fact, increasing $t$ leads to a slight deterioration), suggesting that small values of $t$ already capture most of the structure present in the data.

+The good performance of the $t$-sos-submodular approach can be interpreted through a bias--variance lens.
+The true data-generating function is submodular, and the $t$-sos-submodular constraint enforces this structure on the fitted regressor.
+This restriction may introduce some bias, since we fit a low-degree polynomial to the data rather than the true logarithmic function.
+However, it may also reduce variance by restricting the set of admissible fitted functions: the $t$-sos-submodular approach cannot fit the training data using functions that violate submodularity.
+When this reduction in variance outweighs the increase in bias, the resulting test error decreases; this is consistent with what we observe in Figure \ref{fig:regression}.